 Yes, it is getting to be that time of year again.
 Here in the Pacific Northwest, we’ve had an extremely rainy Spring season – so much so, we are calling this month, “Juneuary”!
 This unusual dampness will produce optimum conditions for mosquitoes to breed and multiply as the temperatures warm.
 Here is additional mosquito information on the website to learn more.

 As you can see, we offer a fabulous ready-to-use mosquito repellent in a variety of product applications.
 However, many of you readers grow your own gardens and can easily make your own effective natural spray or oil to take care of those pesky mosquitoes or no-see-ums.
+Check out the latest buzz b gone reviews.

 As you probably already know, DEET is currently the most common active ingredient in commercial bug repellents.
 Some of the best mosquito repellents also happen to be the best mosquito repellent without deet.
 DEET is a dangerous chemical, as discovered by Duke University researchers and can cause brain-cell destruction and has caused neurological damage in studies using rats.
 Additionally, the Iowa State University Research Foundation has proven Catnip, Nepeta Cataria, known as a cat-pleasing herb or medicinal tea, to be safe and effective to keep bugs at bay.